idno/flickr/README.md

 Flickr for idno
 ===============

-This plugin provides Flickr POSSE support for idno.
+This plugin provides OAuthed Flickr POSSE support for idno.

 Installation
 ------------

+* Prerequisite PHP5 OAuth (pecl?) php5-oauth debian package

 * Drop the Flickr folder into the IdnoPlugins folder of your idno installation.
 * Log into idno and click on Administration.